KhronosGroup/glTF/specification/README.md

 ### glTF.shaders

 A dictionary object of [`shader`](#reference-shader) objects.
-The name of each shader is an id in the global glTF namespace that is used to reference the shader.
+The name of each shader is an ID in the global glTF namespace that is used to reference the shader.

 * **Type**: `object`
 * **Required**: No, default: `{}`